hyperoslo/playbook/GIT_AND_GITHUB.md

 #### Who merges the pull request?

-Let's say you're working on a pull request.
-The tests are green and you're ready to merge.
-Who does that?
-If you're working on a library, any collaborator of the project can merge it.
-If you're working on an app, another member of your team should merge it.
+Core contributors have the final say on what gets merged into their codebase, so they get to click the button.
+That could be you, but if you're working with someone else it should probably be them.
+The important thing is that someone else gets to look it over so we can learn from you, point out your silly mistakes and/or post the sufficient amount of gifs.

-Once the pull request is accepted the merger should delete the branch.
+Once the pull request is accepted, the person who merged should delete the branch.

 #### Then what?